openobserve/openobserve-docs/docs/user-guide/alerts/templates.md

 pod3 got 1 panic log
 ```

-That is the `row template`, with `tow template` we can define the alert template like this:
+That is the `row template`, with `row template` we can define the alert template like this:

 ```json
 {